Buddy Lazier: 2000

 In 2000, Lazier first drove the No. 91 Riley & Scott Mk VII-Oldsmobile for Hemelgarn Racing.
-At the season-opening Delphi Indy 200 at Walt Disney World, Lazier started in 5th place and led for 47 laps and finished in 2nd place.
+At the season-opening Delphi Indy 200 at Walt Disney World, Lazier started in fifth place and led for 47 laps and finished in second place.
 At the second race of the season, the MCI WorldCom Indy 200 at Phoenix, Lazier started in 26th place, having missed qualifying.
 Lazier first took the lead on lap 151 and led through lap 155 when Robbie Buhl took the lead.
-Lazier then retook the lead on lap 161 and led the remaining 40 laps to win his first race since the 1997 VisionAire 500.
+Lazier then retook the lead on lap 161 and led the remaining forty laps to win his first race since the 1997 VisionAire 500.
 Lazier became the first driver to win an IRL race after starting in last place, and became the third driver to win an Indy car race from last place at Phoenix after Mike Mosley in 1974 and Roberto Guerrero in 1987.
 Following the race, Lazier led the point standings for the first time in his career.

-At the Vegas Indy 300 at Las Vegas, Lazier started in 22nd place and finished in 20th place due to a fuel pump issue after completing 65 laps.
+At the Vegas Indy 300 at Las Vegas, Lazier started in 22nd place and finished in twentieth place due to a fuel pump issue after completing 65 laps.
 At the Indianapolis 500 the Riley & Scott was replaced by the Dallara IR00 for the remainder of the season.
-Lazier qualified in 16th place, but quickly moved into the top 5.
+Lazier qualified in sixteenth place, but quickly moved into the top-five.
 In the second half of the race, Lazier became one of the few drivers to challenge race leader Juan Pablo Montoya.
 Lazier set the fastest lap of the race on lap 198 with a speed of 218.494 mph.
 Lazier was unable to catch Montoya, who won by 7.1839 seconds.
 At the following race, the Casino Magic 500 at Texas, Lazier qualified on pole position and led for 62 laps, but ultimately finished in 7th place.
-At Pikes Peak, Lazier started in 13th place and retired on the 2nd lap of the race due to an engine failure.
+At Pikes Peak, Lazier started in thirteenth place and retired on the second lap of the race due to an engine failure.

-At the Midas 500 Classic at Atlanta, Lazier started in 11th place and led for 2 laps before finishing in 2nd place.
+At the Midas 500 Classic at Atlanta, Lazier started in eleventh place and led for two laps before finishing in second place.
 Following the race Lazier retook the points lead, ahead of the inaugural Belterra Resort Indy 300 at Kentucky Speedway.
-Lazier started in 7th place and led for 40 laps to win his second race of the season, also setting the race's fastest lap.
+Lazier started in seventh place and led for forty laps to win his second race of the season, also setting the race's fastest lap.
 Going into the season-ending Excite 500 at Texas, Lazier led Goodyear by 38 points and Cheever by 41 points, with a maximum of 53 points available.
 Goodyear won the race ahead of Cheever, while fourth place was good enough for the championship.
-Lazier won the championship with 290 points, 18 ahead of Goodyear and 33 ahead of Cheever.
+Lazier won the championship with 290 points, eighteen ahead of Goodyear and 33 ahead of Cheever.
 Lazier is the last driver to be born in the 1960s to win an IndyCar championship.